 CAPA is a way of identifying and resolving workplace problems so that others do not have to deal with them.
-Process loopholes can serve as a stumbling block for development teams, but using CAPA management software will help you detect and fix these problems as soon as possible.
-The goal of using CAPA management software will help you detect and fix these problems as soon as possible.
+Process loopholes can serve as a stumbling block for development teams, but using CAPA software will help you detect and fix these problems as soon as possible.
+The goal of using CAPA software will help you detect and fix these problems as soon as possible.

 Here is the complete beginner’s guide of Corrective Action Preventive Action (CAPA).

-The Basic Definition of Corrective Action and Preventive Action
+Corrective Action and Preventive Action – Definition

 Corrective Action